GorshkovNikita/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I decided not to convert the images to grayscale because it can harm model performance since we lose a lot of color information, which can be very useful for determining sign class.

-As a last step, I normalized the image data because it improves permormance of optimization algorithm.
+As a last step, I normalized the image data because it improves performance of optimization algorithm.
 For that, I used the following formula: `normalized_image = (image - 128) / 128`.
 It doesn't change the contents of an image but makes mean equals zero.

 Here is an example of an original image: